ace-bioinformatics/ace-mali-hpc-wiki/docs/running-jobs/job-scripts.md

 ---

-## Step 1: Basic Structure of a SLURM Job Script
+## Basic Structure of a SLURM Job Script

 A basic SLURM job script is a shell script that includes SLURM directives (prefixed with `#SBATCH`) to specify job parameters, followed by commands to run the actual task.